s0alken/draw-to-life/README.md

 # Draw to Life

 Draw to Life is an AI-powered drawing application that can turn your sketches into realistic images.
-You can draw directly on the canvas and download the result image..
+You can draw directly on the canvas and download the result image.
 Check out the live demo [HERE](https://draw-to-life.netlify.app/).

 ## Technologies used
  - [React](https://es.reactjs.org/)